Skip to main content

 Full Time: 4 Years

-Gain the skills to succeed in a fast-moving global economy – and broaden your skills and experience by studying overseas – with our BSc International Business and Management with Study Year Abroad degree.
+Develop the skills to succeed in a fast-moving global economy – and broaden your skills and experience by studying overseas – with our BSc International Business and Management with Study Year Abroad degree.

 This flexible, four-year course, taught by experts from Henley Business School, provides you with a thorough understanding of the theory and practice of business management in an international context.
-You’ll enrich this learning and broaden your life experience with an integrated Study Year Abroad.
+You’ll enrich this learning and broaden your life experience with an integrated study year abroad.

 You’ll explore different areas of international business, including: